Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ### 3. `uploadMetadata` helper function

-Next, we will create a helper function to handle the process of uploading an image and metadata, and returning the metadata URI.
+Next, lets create a helper function to handle the process of uploading an image and metadata, and returning the metadata URI.
 This function will take in the Metaplex instance and NFT data as input, and return the metadata URI as output.

 ```tsx
 // helper function to upload image and metadata